elewonn/ElewonGSI/README.md

 - Ideal for hobbyists, developers, and server admins
 - Open Source

+## ❤️ Contributing
+**Want to contribute?
+Fork this repo or suggest improvements via issues.**
+**We welcome community feedback, translations, and script additions for new games!**

 ## 🖥️ Requirements
 - A Linux-based system (Ubuntu, Debian)
 - `bash` installed
 - `python3` installed
 - Internet connection

+## ⚖️ License
+This project is fully open source under the MIT License.
+All scripts are free to use, modify, or integrate into your own hosting solution.

+<p align="center"> Made with 💜 by <a href="https://github.com/elewon-hosting">Elewon Projects</a> </p> ```